ki-smile/healthprocessai/tutorials/r_tutorial.md

 ---

-*This tutorial is part of HealthProcessAI - Developed at SMAILE (Stockholm Medical AI Lab for Enhancement), Karolinska Institutet*
+*This tutorial is part of HealthProcessAI - Developed at SMAILE (Stockholm Medical Artificial Intelligence and Learning Environments), Karolinska Institutet*

 **Contributors:**
 - **Farhad Abtahi** - Framework Architecture & Educational Design